hetznercloud/csi-driver/docs/v2.0.0-fix-volume-topology/fix-volume-topology.md

 # Updating the Topology selection for `PersistentVolumes` created with csi-driver v2.0.0

 This guide is intended for Kubernetes Cluster operators that installed the hcloud-csi-driver v2.0.0 and created Volumes.
-Unfortunatly this version included a change that we had to revert, for details you can read the [issue #333](https://github.com/hetznercloud/csi-driver/issues/333).
+Unfortunately this version included a change that we had to revert, for details you can read the [issue #333](https://github.com/hetznercloud/csi-driver/issues/333).

 The affected `PersistentVolumes` reference a wrong label in the `spec.nodeAffinity.required` fields.
 The volumes work as they should, but for consistency and future compatibility we recommend that the `PersistentVolumes` should be fixed.